kronqvist/seam/README.md

 feedback: which individual Boolean conditions have been exercised both ways, and which remain stuck on one side.

-Smother (Ramsay, 2014) solved this for Erlang R16 with MC/DC instrumentation.
-It is unmaintained.
-Seam is a modern reimplementation of the core idea — BEAM bytecode instrumentation at the condition level — optimized for test generation feedback rather than certification compliance.
+Seam instruments BEAM bytecode at the condition level, optimized for test generation feedback rather than certification compliance.

 ## How it works